jgerstmayr/EXUDYN/README.rst

 A paper on Exudyn has been presented at the `6th Joint International Conference on Multibody System Dynamics <http://imsdacmd2020.iitd.ac.in>`_ and submitted to the proceedings: J. Gerstmayr, Exudyn - A C++ based Python package for flexible multibody systems, Proceedings of The 6th Joint International Conference on Multibody System Dynamics and the 10th Asian Conference on Multibody System Dynamics 2020, New Delhi, India, 2022. `PDF <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/publications/GerstmayrIMSD2022.pdf>`_

-This README document is a small part of the complete documentation found as PDF document in docs/theDoc/theDoc.pdf.
-It is auto-generated from .tex files (sorry for some conversion errors!).
-Due to limitations for complex formulas and tables in .rst files, details of the reference manual and many other parts of the documentation are only available in theDoc.pdf, see the `github page of Exudyn <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_ !
+Due to limitations for complex formulas and tables in .rst files, details of the reference manual and many other parts of the documentation are only available in theDoc.pdf, see the `github page of Exudyn <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_!
+There may also be some conversion errors in the auto-generated html pages.

 For license, see LICENSE.txt in the root github folder on github!